ryennewhite/ryennewhite.github.io/_posts/2024-03-23-linux-privilege-escalation.md

 x86_64 GNU/Linux
 ```

-To leverage the running processes and services in privilege escalation, we need the process to run in the context of a privileged accountm and it must either have insecure perms or allow us to interact with it in unintended ways.
+To leverage the running processes and services in privilege escalation, we need the process to run in the context of a privileged account and it must either have insecure perms or allow us to interact with it in unintended ways.

 ```console
 $ ps aux